mrmosho/vector-search-api/DOCUMENTATION.md

-# Hybrid Search System - Complete Documentation
+# Vector Search System - Complete Documentation

 A sophisticated search system that combines semantic and keyword search capabilities with Arabic-English language support.
 The system uses sentence transformers for semantic understanding and TF-IDF for exact keyword matching, with intelligent query analysis to optimize search strategies.